-A writer best known for co-creating and showrunning the critically-acclaimed, award-winning series Mohawk Girls, Cynthia also story edits series and feature films, was a development executive for many years, and teaches TV writing to young whippersnappers she hopes will hire her one day.
+Co-creator and showrunner of the critically-acclaimed, award-winning series Mohawk Girls, Cynthia has worked as a writer, story editor and creative consultant on many series and feature films, was a development executive for many years, she

 “Mohawk Girls is a work of exceptional imaginative energy and charm.”- John Doyle, The Globe and Mail